MiguelTVMS/GitCapsule/README.md

     $ npm install gitcapsule
 ```
 #### Changes
-* Better documentation.
+* More documentation.
-* Changed the module js name.
+* _npm test_ command is now working.
-* Fixed the tests to work again.
+* New checkout functionality.

 ### Examples
 This example shows a basic flow using gitcapsule